Mooncake Store Preview#

 architecture

-1. Master Service: Manages the logical storage space pool of the entire cluster and maintains node entry and exit.
-This is an independently running process that provides RPC services externally.
+The Master Service runs as an independent process and exposes RPC services to external components.
 Note that the metadata service required by the Transfer Engine (via etcd, Redis, or HTTP, etc.) is not included in the Master Service and needs to be deployed separately.

 Mooncake store supports two deployment methods to accommodate different availability requirements: